Welcome to Covenant

 The building is central to the mission and vision of the Church of the Covenant by providing a continued presence with historic roots to maintain social justice witness in the heart of Boston’s Back Bay neighborhood.

-Since 1867 the imposing edifice at the corner of Newbury and Berkeley Streets has been home of Central Church Congregational (first 88 years) and Church of the Covenant (in its last 65 years).
-The church has reached out to people from all walks of life, from all faiths, and even to those who profess no faith.
+Since 1867 the imposing edifice at the corner of Newbury and Berkeley Streets has been home of Central Church Congregational for the first 88 years and Church of the Covenant since the 1932 federation with First Presbyterian Church.
+The church has a long history of reaching out to people from all walks of life, from all faiths, and even to those who profess no faith.
 This unique and historic Boston institution has inspired efforts in spiritual and social services, commitment to the arts, and an aesthetic contribution to the architectural and social landscape.
 The church has continually renewed its commitment to Boston and its people.

 Ongoing Preservation Work

 A multi-year Building Master Plan was completed and fundraising is on-going to preserve and restore the Tiffany Stained Glass Windows, Masonry, Sanctuary Lighting etc. Your generous donation ensures that this architectural and artistic landmark will remain to inspire future generations.
 Thank you for your generosity!
 You may contribute via the Donate page.